max-andr/square-attack/README.md

 accept it only if it helps to improve the loss:
 <p align="center"><img src="images/algorithm_rs.png" width="400"></p>

 The only thing we customize is the sampling distribution P (see the paper for details).
-The main ideas behind the choice of the sampling distributions is that:
+The main idea behind the choice of the sampling distributions is that:
 - We start at the boundary of the feasible set with a good initialization that helps to improve the query efficiency (particularly for the Linf-attack).
 - Every iteration we stay at the boundary of the feasible set by changing squared-shaped regions of the image.